aniketrajnish/aniketrajnish.github.io/docs/soulshard.md

 * Cable's end is attached to any one of the objects. <br><br>
 <a href="../files/Cable.gif" data-lightbox="cable" data-title="Cable System"><img src="../files/Cable.gif" style="width:100%"></a>

-## 6.0 Glowing Crack Material
+### 6.0 Glowing Crack Material
 The team then assigned me the task to come up with materials with glowing cracks.
 They provided me with [references](https://assetstore.unity.com/packages/vfx/particles/spells/mesh-effects-67803#description) aswell. <br><br>
 <a href="../files/gcrackref.png" data-lightbox="gcrack" data-title="Glowing Crack Reference"><img src="../files/gcrackref.png" style="width:100%"></a>

 ### 6.1 Crack textures
-* As the reference for the material that I was provided with was a Unity asset, I tried reverse engineering the properties of the material to recreate it unreal.
+* As the reference for the material that I was provided with was a Unity asset, I tried reverse engineering the properties of the material to recreate it in Unreal.
 * I could make out that a single color channel of the base map (Albedo) was inverted and clamped between 0 and 1 and was multiplied with the emissivity input for the material.
 * The single channel input texture ensured that the light emitted took greyscale values according to the base map and the we could control the intensity, rate, color tint, etc. through the emissivity input.
 * A normal map was also used to add depth information to the cracks to make them look more realistic.